griffithlab/rnabio.org/_posts/0000-05-01-Prerequisites.md

 ## Do these before coming to the workshop:

 ### 1.)
 Command line tutorial
 You are expected to be familiar with basic command line usage before the workshop.
 If you are unfamiliar with **the command line**, below is a suggested tutorial.
 If you have a Mac computer you can use the "Terminal" application to complete this tutorial.
 If you have access to a linux server at your institution you could do it there.
-If neither of those is available you can try a free online termline application that runs in your browser such as [COCALC](https://cocalc.com/app?anonymous=terminal).
+If neither of those is available you can try a free online termline application that runs in your browser such as [sandbox.io](https://sandbox.bio/playground) or [COCALC](https://cocalc.com/app?anonymous=terminal).

 * [UNIX Intro Tutorial](https://rnabio.org/module-00-setup/0000/08/01/Unix/)
 * [Unix cheat sheet](https://www.guru99.com/linux-commands-cheat-sheet.html)